naveen-dwivedi-7/Predictive_modeling_on_Diabetes_Dataset-/README.md

 Step2: Choose an algorithms.
 Step3: Train  ML algorithm  using train  data.
 Step4 :Evaluate/Predict  Model performance on data.
- and other important details mentioned in a code.
+ For other important  step wise brief details related to given model , see the code .